MatthewFerreira2020/Metal-Storm-Remake/readme.txt

-This project was built as the final asignment for a 2D unity class.
-The task was to recreate the first level of a NES game.
+This project was built as the final assignment for a 2D unity class.
+The task was to recreate the first level of an NES game.
 I choose to make the first level of Metal Storm.
 The project is built using unity 5.5.0f3